jianzhi-1/algorithm/graph-theory/README.md

 - max height of centroid tree is O(log N)
 - a path that goes a -> c = lca(a, b) -> b in the centroid tree will go from a -> c -> b in the original tree too
 - in the centroid decomposition, at each centroid, store the value from centroid to every node in the subtree of centroid
+- O(logN) layers, each layer stores max O(N). i.e. total path stored: O(N log N)
+- every other path is the concatenation between two paths at a centroid
 - implemented but untested

 ### Heavy Light Decomposition